Events and alarms

 The event list does not display system- or user-generated events, such as motion detection or archive failure.

-The list is updated every 3 seconds.
+The list is updated every three (3) seconds.

 The alarm list in XProtect Smart Client.